NASA spacecraft signals back from most distant object ever visited

 The full scope of observations made by New Horizons will take nearly two years to beam back to Earth.

-The spacecraft provided the first close-up images of Pluto about 3 1/2 years ago when it traveled past that planet.
+The spacecraft provided the first close-up images of Pluto about 3 1/2 years ago when it traveled past the dwarf planet.

 In honor of the spacecraft's latest endeavor, Queen guitarist Brian May, who is also an astrophysicist, debuted a song at the Johns Hopkins University's Applied Physics Laboratory that he wrote for the event.